6abrielle/20220870-Research-Repository/reflection.md

 ### What programming languages are you interested in learning?
 Why?

+I'm interested in learning HTML, CSS and JavaScript because I understand that these are foundational tools for web-based development...Because...

 ### What is something kind that someone has done for you?

 ### If you were describing programming to someone who knows nothing about it, what would you say?